trien-hong/ChromeHttpRequestBlocker/README.md

     * I am aware there are more types of patterns but this is the most useful for me
 * Added a way to click on a button to add the current site with just one click
     * Added a check to see if it's a valid site first before adding
-        * Not exactly sure if it's 100% fail proof
 * Added a way to export your patterns as a simple text (.txt) file
     * Added check to see if there are any patterns before exporting
 * Added a way to import that same text file